Red Lobster, Chicken of the Sea team up on frozen retail line as part of turnaround plan

 Thai Union mainly attributed the lower net profits for both Q4, and FY 2022, to higher losses from Red Lobster, which rose to THB 456 million (USD 13.2 million, EUR 12.4 million) for the quarter.

 Red Lobster also shut down eight of its U.S. restaurants over the past few months, per Restaurant Business.
 Restaurants in Syracuse, New York; Albemarle County, Virginia; St. Louis, Missouri; Beachwood, Ohio; San Angelo, Texas; Oakhurst, New Jersey; Danville, Virginia; and Naples, Florida reportedly closed.
-The company also reportedly shuttered a restaurant in Charleston, S.C.
+The company also reportedly shuttered a restaurant in Charleston, South Carolina.

-For the past two years, Red Lobster implemented other turnaround measures before its latest retail launch, including opening its first ever franchise restaurant in Bangkok, Thailand, this year.
-It plans to add four additional franchise branches in Thailand over the next five years, Thai Union said during its third quarter analyst meeting.
+For the past two years, Red Lobster implemented other turnaround measures before its latest retail launch, including opening its first-ever franchise restaurant in Bangkok, Thailand, this year.
+It plans to add four additional franchise branches in Thailand over the next five years, Thai Union said during its third-quarter analyst meeting.

-The company plans a new senior/operations leadership team to make the organization leaner, and is exploring a new “lower cost" labor model, Thai Union told investors, but declined to provide further details to SeafoodSource.
+The company plans a new senior/operations leadership team to make the organization leaner, and is exploring a new lower-cost" labor model, Thai Union told investors, but declined to provide further details to SeafoodSource.

 But like many full-service restaurants, Red Lobster continues to struggle post-Covid-19, FoodserviceResults Chief Executive Officer Darren Tristano told SeafoodSource.